Datasciensyash/ReviewClassifier/README.md

 ## Testing Rating model

 For testing rating model i have scraped `700` reviews from imdb with their scores.
 This small dataset is stored in `review_ratings.csv`.
 Plot below shows predictions mapped to rating in two ways: simple multiplying by 10, or `rescaling` and using function described before, or `mapping`.
 Red line shows ground truth labels.
+As you can see, simple rescaling works worse.

 |Method                       |MSE|
 |-----------------------------|---|